top of page

 • Sale of personal assets, if documented properly

-• Secured borrowed funds
+• Secured borrowed funds (HELOC or Secured loan)

 • Upcoming payroll deposits before closing